 Careers it shapes: We recommend exploring technology consulting, human capital consulting, digital design, and tech-related positions in Risk and Financial Advisory.

 Robotic process automation (RPA)

-Where it applies: Deloitte is using RPA across its services to better analyze growing data sets in everything from audits to M&A due diligence to social posts and reviews for retail clients.
+Where it applies: Deloitte is using RPA across its services to perform data-driven tasks in everything from audits to M&A due diligence to streamlining transaction processing.